Amazon’s Pegasus fulfillment center robot improves sorting accuracy by 50%

-During the second keynote address at Amazon’s re:MARS conference in Las Vegas, the Seattle company announced new robotics products heading to its hundreds of fuilfillment centers around the world.
+During the second keynote address at Amazon’s re:MARS conference in Las Vegas, the Seattle company announced new robotics products heading to its hundreds of fulfillment centers around the world.

 Brad Porter, head of robotics at Amazon, said the company’s been deploying a robotic palletizer for the better part of this year; it’s now lifted over two billion pounds of totes across Amazon’s hundreds of fulfillment centers.
-And in an effort to improve the speed and reliability of package sorting, Amazon’s been rolling out a new sorting system — Pegasus — that’s driven two million miles to date and that’s already cut down mis-sorted goods by 50%, all while preserving the safety features of the existing drive system.
+And in an effort to improve the speed and reliability of package sorting, Amazon has been rolling out a new sorting system — Pegasus — that’s driven two million miles to date and that’s already cut down mis-sorted goods by 50%, all while preserving the safety features of the existing drive system.

 “In developing this, we realized we had an opportunity to rethink the way we designed robotic drives at Amazon,” said Porter.
 “Accuracy is super important.
 If you drop a package off the conveyor and lose half of it for a few hours, sort a package to the wrong destination, or drop it and damage the package, we can’t live up to our customer promise anymore.
-The results of in this new system, is that it just works better.”
+The results of in this new system is that it just works better.”

 Alongside Pegasus, Porter today introduced Xanthus, a highly compact, modular drive system that can be quickly adapted to new applications with accessories like Xanthus Sort Bot and Xanthus Tote.
 It’s a major redesign of Amazon’s primary robots, many of which it inherited from its 2012 acquisition of Kiva Systems.